nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
-The overridden `execute` method will be called, deleting the item from the list.
+The overridden `execute` method of `DeleteCommand` will be called, deleting the item from the list.
 An instance of `CommandResult` will be created, generating the result of the execution.
-The `LogicManager` class will receive the result of the execution.
+The `LogicManager` class will receive the command result object of the execution.
 The item is deleted from `StoreMando`.

 The following activity diagram summarizes what happens when a user executes a new command: